 - I Spy: Play “I Spy” with shapes and colors.
 For example say “I spy a circle,” or “I spy something red.”

 - Shape Collages: Make collages or books of objects that are different shapes and colors.

 - Number Books: Make your own counting book.
-Each page can have a number and that number of objects.
-Use drawings, photographs, magazine clippings or actual objects (buttons, small toys, etc.).
+Each page can have a number and that quantity of objects.
+Use drawings, photographs, magazine clippings, or actual objects (buttons, small toys, etc.).

-- Play with Your Food!: Make different shapes out of food such as sandwiches, cut up vegetables, noodles and pizza dough, or use pizza dough or tortillas to cut them into different shapes of pizza.
+- Play with Your Food!: Make different shapes out of food such as sandwiches, cut up vegetables, noodles, and pizza dough.
+Alternatively, cut pizza dough or tortillas into different shapes of pizza.